ArthurSonzogni/chromiumos-platform2/camera/README.md

 ## Adding a New Camera HAL

-### Creating a Camera HAL for Chrome OS
+### Creating a Camera HAL for ChromeOS

-The Chrome OS camera HAL are essentially the following shared libraries, plus and dependencies required by them:
+The ChromeOS camera HAL are essentially the following shared libraries, plus and dependencies required by them:

 -   `camera_hal.so` that provides the
     [**camera HAL interface**](android/header_files/include/hardware/libhardware/include/hardware/camera_common.h).